rahatMahmud176/Inflexionpoint-task/README.md

 #### -now you can see the database tables with 2 Users, 5 categories, and 25 products.

-### STEP:7 Open the ProductObserver file and Uncomment Cteated function.
+#### STEP:7 Open the ProductObserver file and Uncomment Cteated method.
 ##### (App\Observers\ProductObserver)

 ##### From,